weaverwhale/Willy-Slackbot/README.md

 1. `slackbot` - listens to slack event for user requests, put request to redis queue, reply to slack on answer received.
 2. `willy` - serves as queue worker that listens to queue, forward user's questions to willy, and put response back to queue on answer received.

+NOTE: You need one instance of `slackbot` and one instance of `willy` to make this work.

 ### 💬 Slack Setup

 1. Register a Slack App in [portal](https://api.slack.com/apps)